ashwiniks/node-angular-socket-mysqlexample/README.md

 # node-angular-socket-mysqlexample
-app with criud using angular node and socket io with mysql
+app with crud using angular node and socket io with mysql